ApryceJ/BashScript-RouterSetup/Project_scripts/readme.md

 All service dependent values are stored in service folders in the .conf or .var files respective to the service.
 .cnf files are service config files that will be copied to the target VM directories to run the service.

-This SCRIPT WILL NOT RUN with OUT INTERNET
+!!THIS SCRIPT WILL NOT RUN WITHOUT INTERNET!!

 Router VM Setup:
 centos 7